Derived from quiet observation of bees in the wild, in their natural setting, not in a hive, but out in wilds of the Essex country side.

 When you get your hive, you will have everything you need to get started.
-The instructions will explain a good location to set your hive up .
+The instructions will explain a good location to setup your hive.
 Then spray with lure and announce you are ready, to all passing bees.

-Then , the exciting part, How quick before you get bees and what are your chances in the first year??
+Then , the exciting part, How quick before you get bees.
+Spring is when it all starts happening.
+What are your chances in the first year??
 Well if you have bees in your garden you have a very good chance of getting bees.
 My urban customers last year, had a 70% to 80% hit rate and rural areas even higher, so I say, "It will take two weeks to two years until bees move in."

 Then bees move in.
 What then?
 Well then nothing!
 You then effectively have a tree stump with a nest of bees.
 They are quite adept at looking after themselves.
 For many years to come.